Guitar Noise is a free guitar lesson website with hundreds of articles, tips and reviews for students of this amazing instrument.

 What will keep you on this site?

 New, fresh material is being added all the time and is laid out in an easy to navigate format.
 Being easy to surf, the site changes often enough that you won’t get bored.
 We carefully cross-link our columns and resources, allowing you to follow tangential topics for quite a while.
-And when all else fails, the Sitemap and Master List are there to help you your own course of study.
+And when all else fails, there is a site map to help you form your own course of study.
 We also have a search engine, which is a last resort for many people, but still very effective.

 What will encourage you to return?

 Our content changes frequently and consists mostly of exclusive material.
 We encourage you to check out other articles by different writers who may have different perspectives on the same topics.
 People tend to remain loyal to sites that they enjoy on their first visit and offer something useful to them.
 Our site really should be fun, informative and easy to navigate.
 Guitar Noise is a wonderful resource, but not the only one out there.
 We are unique in that it feels like a relaxed atmosphere when visiting and navigating the site.
 We also feel that our personal touch, such as a prompt answer to an email, is of paramount importance.